✔ It costs three times less to run an electric car than the average petrol car

 In the same way you power up your phone before leaving for a day of taking on the world, you can soup up your car and go wherever, whenever.

 If you can get a home charging station, you should be able to profit from the government’s Electric Vehicle Homecharge Scheme, which could save you up to £350 on the station’s initial cost.

-A home charger usually costs around £800, meaning you’ll end up spending £450.
+Buying and installing a home charger usually costs around £800, meaning you’ll end up spending £450.